 - Serve whole or slice and serve with toothpicks.

-- For breakfast or brunch, skip the sausage and serve these pastry-wrapped Brats instead.
+- For breakfast or brunch, serve these pastry-wrapped Brats in place of sausage or bacon.

 - Serve alongside scrambled eggs in place of sausage and biscuits.